(Remember the Days of the) Old Schoolyard

 "(Remember the Days of the) Old Schoolyard" is a song by English singer-songwriter Cat Stevens.
 It was first released by Linda Lewis in February 1975 and included on her album Not a Little Girl Anymore (1975).
 Stevens' version was released as the lead single from his tenth studio album Izitso (1977) on 3 June 1977.
 It's a duet with Elkie Brooks.

 Lyrics and composition

 The song begins with a recording of children playing.
 The synth-laden track features an arrangement of instruments dominated by horns.
 The lyrics of the song describe nostalgia for school.
-It was produced by Jim Cregan.

 Critical reception

 Stereo Review described it as "a model of energy and vitality without a trace of the phony frenzy or fake hysteria that so many other young singers try to pawn off as high spirits".

-Commercial performance
+Charts

-"Old Schoolyard" reached number 33 on the Billboard Hot 100, his last top 40 placement there to date.
+"Old Schoolyard" reached number 33 on the Billboard Hot 100, and would be his last top 40 placement there to date.
 In the UK, it reached number 44, Stevens' last chart appearance there until 2004.